 - Start with short trips.
-Get used to driving alone with local journeys, ideally on roads you know.
+Get used to driving alone on local journeys, ideally on roads, you know.

 - Avoid distractions.
 Driving alone for the first time is hard enough without them.
 So keep the radio off for that first solo drive, and don’t be tempted to take a mate with you.
 That way you can concentrate and ease yourself into driving alone gently.